Terra nullius: Marie Byrd Land

+An undefined area from 20°W to 45°E was historically considered potentially unclaimed; the Norwegian claim in Queen Maud Land was interpreted as covering the coastal regions, but not continuing all the way to the South Pole.
+In 2015, the claim was extended to reach as far as 90°S.

+Palestine

+Tina Al-khersan, Azadeh Shahshahani and Atalia Oma have linked the establishment of the state of Israel to the concept of terra nullius.
+In 2025, Eugene Kontorovich of The Heritage Foundation argued that the Gaza Strip was terra nullius.

 Historical claims of terra nullius

 Several territories have been claimed to be terra nullius.
 In a minority of those claims, international and domestic courts have ruled on whether the territory is or was terra nullius or not.

 Africa

-Burkina Faso and Niger
+Burkina Faso and the Niger

 A narrow strip of land adjacent to two territorial markers along the Burkina Faso–Niger border was claimed by neither country until the International Court of Justice settled a more extensive territorial dispute in 2013.
-The former unclaimed territory was awarded to Niger.
+The former unclaimed territory was awarded to the Niger.

 Western Sahara

 At the request of Morocco, the International Court of Justice in 1975 addressed whether Western Sahara was terra nullius at the time of Spanish colonization in 1885.
 The court found in its advisory opinion that Western Sahara was not terra nullius at that time.

 Asia

 Pinnacle Islands (Diaoyu Islands/Senkaku Islands)

 A disputed archipelago in the East China Sea, the uninhabited Pinnacle Islands, were claimed by Japan to have become part of its territory as terra nullius in January 1895, following the Japanese victory in the First Sino-Japanese War.
 However, this interpretation is not accepted by the People's Republic of China (PRC) and the Republic of China (Taiwan), both of whom claim sovereignty over the islands.